Fire and rescue

 Get medical advice if you have a fever or diarrhoea.

-HIV/AIDS (World Health Organization) is a risk in Armenia.
-Take precautions if your engage in activities that may expose you to the virus.
+HIV/AIDS is a risk.
+Take precautions if you engage in activities that may expose you to the virus.

 Standards in public hospitals are basic, especially outside Yerevan.